Imputation of missing values in multi-view data: Results

-In terms of the mean proportion of correctly selected views (Table \ref{tab:view_select}), CCA again performs worse than all imputation methods.
-Among the imputation methods, a trend can be observed where mean imputation (both MI and mMI) performs well when the view to be imputed corresponds to noise, but performs poorly when the view to be imputed corresponds to signal.
+In terms of the mean proportion of correctly selected views (Table \ref{tab:view_select}), CCA again performs worse than all imputation methods, except for one condition where MOFA imputation performs worst (Table \ref{tab:view_select}, row 3).
+A trend can be observed where mean imputation (both MI and mMI) performs well when the view to be imputed corresponds to noise, but performs poorly when the view to be imputed corresponds to signal.
 The mMF, mPMM and cvPMM methods all appear to perform similarly. mMF sometimes shows somewhat better performance than MF, particularly when the missing view has a large number of features, but the pattern of differences between the two methods is not entirely consistent.
-In terms of the TPR (Table \ref{tab:tpr}), CCA again performs worse than all imputation methods.
+In terms of the true positive rate (Table \ref{tab:tpr}), CCA performs worse than all imputation methods.
 Both MI and mMI perform well in terms of TPR when compared with the other imputation methods.
 The mMF, mPMM and cvPMM method again show similar performance.
 The observed differences between MF and mMF do not appear to follow a consistent pattern.
-In terms of the FPR (Table \ref{tab:fpr}), a pattern can be observed where mean imputation (MI and mMI) performs really well when the view to be imputed corresponds to noise, but performs poorly when the view to be imputed corresponds to signal.
-The performance of MF shows the opposite behavior: it performs better when the view to be imputed corresponds to signal than when it corresponds to noise.
+In terms of the false positive rate (Table \ref{tab:fpr}), a pattern can be observed where mean imputation (MI and mMI) performs really well when the view to be imputed corresponds to noise, but performs poorly when the view to be imputed corresponds to signal.
+The performance of MF shows the opposite behavior: It performs better when the view to be imputed corresponds to signal than when it corresponds to noise.
 Similar behavior can be observed for its meta-level implementation mMF.
+MOFA imputation also shows this pattern but in an extreme fashion: When the missing view corresponds to noise the FPR rises dramatically, up to 0.90.
 Comparing MF and mMF shows that MF has a slightly lower FPR when the size of the missing view is 5, but has a considerably higher FPR than mMF when the size of the missing view is 5000.
 The observed differences in FPR between mMF and mPMM and cvPMM are small under 50\% missingness.
 Under 90\% missingness larger differences are observed when the signal view with 5 features is missing, and when the noise view with 5000 features is missing.
 In terms of FPR, CCA performs well when compared to the imputation methods.
-The relative performance of the imputation methods in terms of FDR (Table \ref{tab:fdr}) is similar to that in terms of FPR.
+The relative performance of the imputation methods in terms of false discovery rate (Table \ref{tab:fdr}) is similar to that in terms of FPR.
 CCA also performs fairly well in terms of FDR, just like it does in terms of FPR.

 \FloatBarrier

 \FloatBarrier